Alberto Herreros: National team career

 Herreros was the 1998 FIBA World Championship's Top Scorer, and was named to the All-Tournament Team.
-In EuroBasket 1999, Herreros again became the Top Scorer of the tournament and was named to the All-Tournament Team, and reached, along with the Spanish team, the tournament's final, as they won the silver medal.
+In 1999 EuroBasket, Herreros again became the Top Scorer of the tournament and was named to the All-Tournament Team, and reached, along with the Spanish team, the tournament's final, as they won the silver medal.
 He also won the silver medal at the EuroBasket 2003.

+He competed for Spain at the Summer Olympics in 1992 and 2000.

 Post-playing career

 After his basketball playing career ended, Herreros worked with Real Madrid in a management position.